huntse/uncarved/content/articles/helpers_github.md

 +++

-To share the marketmaking software that I talked about in the [first][5] marketmaking article, we need to have a repository set up, so I decided to get going with [github.][6]
+To share the marketmaking software that I talked about in the [first marketmaking article][5] , we need to have a repository set up, so I decided to get going with [github.][6]
 You'll need to [set up git][7], and you'll need [maven 2][8] to build everything.
 I thought I'd put out a small article to get people started with building a small package we're going to depend on for the bigger system.
 Assuming this goes ok, I'll push the actual software that interfaces with bullionvault.

 Once you've got git and maven2 set up, it should be simple enough.
 On my linux boxes I just do: